nautobot/nautobot/nautobot/docs/additional-features/caching.md

 ## How it Works

 Nautobot supports database query caching using [`django-cacheops`](https://github.com/Suor/django-cacheops) and Redis.
 When a query is made, the results are cached in Redis for a short period of time, as defined by the [`CACHEOPS_DEFAULTS`](../configuration/optional-settings.md#cacheops_defaults) parameter (15 minutes by default).
 Within that time, all recurrences of that specific query will return the pre-fetched results from the cache.
-Caching can be completely disabled by toggling [`CACHEOPS_ENABLED`](../configuration/optional-settings.md#cacheops_enabled) to `False` (it is `True` by default).
+Caching can be enabled by toggling [`CACHEOPS_ENABLED`](../configuration/optional-settings.md#cacheops_enabled) to `True` (it is `False` by default).

 If a change is made to any of the objects returned by the cached query within that time, or if the timeout expires, the cached results are automatically invalidated and the next request for those results will be sent to the database.